Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Preliminary

-\begin{proof} This lemma follows straightforward from integrating by parts, Poincar$\acute{\mathrm{e}}$'s inequality and Young's inequality. \end{proof} \begin{rema} In fact, similar to the proof of the Poincar$\acute{\mathrm{e}}$'s inequality, one can deduce that the Poincar$\acute{\mathrm{e}}$'s inequality holds if $u \in H^1_*$. \end{rema}
+\begin{proof} This lemma follows straightforward from integrating by parts, Poincar$\acute{\mathrm{e}}$'s inequality and Young's inequality. \end{proof} \begin{remark} In fact, similar to the proof of the Poincar$\acute{\mathrm{e}}$'s inequality, one can deduce that the Poincar$\acute{\mathrm{e}}$'s inequality holds if $u \in H^1_*$. \end{remark}

-To obtain the stability of Couette flow, we need to consider the spectrum of $-L$.
-In next section, we will give a key lemma for the spectrum of linearized operator $-L$.